sevmeyer/chrumm-keyboard/pcb/README.md

 The switch pin holes are implemented as slots, to provide a snug fit for the flat pins, and thus minimize the required amount of solder.

-A jig is provided to bend the diode legs uniformly.
-Note that the gap between the PCB and the body is only about 1mm.
-Therefore, the diodes are soldered on the side facing away from the body.
-After soldering, the legs are cut reasonably flush on the body-facing side.

 [KiCad]: https://www.kicad.org/